 In the evening we’ll take a cruise on a boat up the San Cristobal River where we will be on the lookout for mangrove loving species such as Rufous-necked Wood-rail, Boat-billed Heron, Limpkin, Snail Kite and Common Black-Hawk.
 The mangroves are home to a number of passerines, including Mangrove Cuckoo, Mangrove Vireo and the ‘Mangrove’ race of Yellow Warbler, as well as a good variety of wintering species from farther north in USA and Canada.
 We’ll watch exposed perches along the edge of the river for Ringed, Amazon and tiny Green kingfishers.
 The shallows here are also excellent for Reddish Egret, a species that dances around erratically like a drunken sailor to scare up tiny fish.
 Once darkness falls we may find nocturnal species including Northern Potoo and Common Pauraque.
 With some luck we’ll also see fishing bats.
 Night in San Blas.

-Day 5 – From San Blas we will drive to the relatively newly discovered birding area along Tecuitata Road, which climbs through patches of jungle and coffee plantations.
+Days 5 & 6 – We'll have two days in San Blas.
+From San Blas we will drive to the relatively newly discovered birding area along Tecuitata Road, which climbs through patches of jungle and coffee plantations.
 Close to 200 species of birds have been recorded along this road in recent years, including such gems as Rosy Thrush-Tanager, White-fronted Parrot, Rusty-crowned Ground Sparrow and wintering Black-capped Vireos.
 Hummingbirds are also common here with the likes of Mexican Hermit, Cinnamon Hummingbird, Berryline Hummingbird and wintering Calliope Hummingbirds possible.
 The region boasts an impressive list of nearly 30 different species of raptors, including such exotic birds as Collared Forest-Falcon, Laughing Falcon, Great Black-Hawk and Black Hawk-Eagle.
 We could see owls such as Colima or Ferruginous Pygmy-Owls, or roosting Mottled Owls.

 We will spend the night at Rancho Primavera, where 200 acres of various habitats, including pine/oak forest, tropical deciduous forest, coastal thorn scrub and even beaches, islands and mangrove estuaries, are home to over 200 species of birds.
 One can watch feeders were Black-vented Oriole, Golden-cheeked Woodpecker, Black-throated Magpie-Jay and Yellow-winged Caciques come in to feed.
 Hummingbird feeders and flowers on the property have attracted close to 20 species of hummingbirds.
 Night at Rancho Primavera.